armandogj1/Project-Catwalk/README.md

 ![Image of related products](./readme-assets/related.png)

-In this section of the page, a dynamic carousel of cards display some basic information pertaining to products related to the current product you are viewing.
-These cards can be clicked on and the currently viewed product will be updated.
-This is mostly done using a module called React-Router, which is why you can also change the currently viewed product via the url.
-In addition, you can see an outfit carousel below the related products, whic can be stored by clicking the "Add To Outfit" button (the browser's localStorage is used to keep track of this information for a given user).
+In this section of the page, a dynamic carousel of cards displays basic information pertaining to products related to the currently visited product.
+By clicking on the cards the customer can switch to the selected product.
+An outfit wishlist below the related products stores the clients choices into a persistent caroussel by clicking the "Add To Outfit" button.

 ## Ratings and Reviews